 Stirling Duguid is a visual effects supervisor at Sony Pictures Imageworks.
 He most recently supervised THE SEA BEAST, an animated feature for Netflix.

-Duguid previously served as CG supervisor on numerous features including: Sony Pictures Animation’s SMURFS: THE LOST VILLAGE, Columbia Pictures/Rovio Animation’s THE ANGRY BIRDS MOVIE, Disney’s OZ THE GREAT AND POWERFUL, Sony Pictures Animation’s CLOUDY WITH A CHANCE OF MEATBALLS and CLOUDY WITH A CHANCE OF MEATBALLS 2, ARTHUR CHRISTMAS, the Academy Award®-nominated SURF’S UP and Disney’s Academy Award®-nominated THE CHRONICLES OF NARNIA: THE LION THE WITCH AND THE WARDROBE.
+Duguid most recently served as visual effects supervisor on the animated adventure THE ANGRY BIRDS MOVIE 2 and previously served as CG supervisor on numerous features including: Sony Pictures Animation’s SMURFS: THE LOST VILLAGE, Columbia Pictures/Rovio Animation’s THE ANGRY BIRDS MOVIE, Disney’s OZ THE GREAT AND POWERFUL, Sony Pictures Animation’s CLOUDY WITH A CHANCE OF MEATBALLS and CLOUDY WITH A CHANCE OF MEATBALLS 2, ARTHUR CHRISTMAS, the Academy Award®-nominated SURF’S UP, and Disney’s Academy Award®-nominated THE CHRONICLES OF NARNIA: THE LION THE WITCH AND THE WARDROBE.

 Having spent more than a decade at Imageworks, Duguid also served as a lighting and compositing lead and an FX technical director on features including: THE POLAR EXPRESS and THE MATRIX RELOADED for Warner Bros., STUART LITTLE 2 and AMERICA’S SWEETHEARTS for Columbia Pictures, Disney’s THE HAUNTED MANSION and CAST AWAY for 20th Century Fox.

 With over 20 years of experience in live-action and CG feature film production, Duguid has extensive experience in supervising FX animation, modeling and look development, cloth and hair simulation, lighting and compositing and stereoscopic production departments.